FiloSottile/gvt/README.md

 ## Troubleshooting

+### `fatal: Not a git repository (or any of the parent directories): .git`

+Those using oh-my-zsh (for managing your zsh configuration) with notice this error as gvt is aliased.  alias gvt='git verify-tag'.
+In order to remediate, issue command `unalias gvt` and preferably add this to your .zshrc

 ### `error: tag 'fetch' not found.`

 This error can occur because you have an alias for `gvt` pointing to `git verify-tag` (common if